nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ----------------------------------------------------------------------
 ```
-Now plan number 3 (Grow My Muscles) is removed from the plan list.
+Now, plan number 3 (Grow My Muscles) is removed from the plan list.
 Running the `plan /list` command will show the plan list as follows:
 ```
 ----------------------------------------------------------------------